You’re awesome at social media marketing. You’ve focused on creating timely and engaging posts with great content, so you stand out whenever you post.

-Set aside the content aspect for a second – yes, we know this is difficult – and go back to basics.
+Set aside the content aspect for a second – yes, we know this is difficult, especially if you prioritize quality content like we do – and go back to basics.

 If you don’t know what this means, you need to.

-To put it bluntly, your content can’t be “king” if your profiles and delivery outlets are a hot mess.
+To put it bluntly, your content can’t be “king” if your profiles — your social home bases — are a hot mess.
 These two things – content and presentation – need to support each other.

 Don’t worry, though – we’re going to dig deeper into why you need to get your profiles on social media optimized.
 Then we’ll look at five great examples of social media profiles from businesses who are doing it the right way.

 Why Do You Need to Optimize Your Profiles on Social Media?